 In Scotland the NHS eye examination covers a basic first line dry eye assessment but where this is ineffective, specialist assessment and treatment must be paid for privately.

-Due to the ongoing nature of dry eye problems, we would recommend that our Vision+ care plan is the best way to ensure optimum care for your eyes and for us to be able to review your eyes appropriately ensuring the best results.
+The initial consultation is £150 and takes about an hour.
+Depending on your recommended treatment plan, you can then either choose to pay each time you visit, or alternatively due to the ongoing nature of dry eye problems, many choose to join our Vision+ care plan.
+Vision+ is the best way to ensure optimum care for your eyes and for us to be able to review your eyes appropriately ensuring the best results.

 Three monthly replacements of punctal plugs costs £95 per visit including the replacement plugs.

 To make an initial appointment please contact the practice on 0131 225 2235 or e-mail on firstname.lastname@example.org.